gangdong/gangdong.github.io/_posts/2018-04-13-Web-jekyll-grammar.markdown

 ### Jekyll command
 Jekyll has below commands

-`Jekyll new PATH:` Create a new site in the specified directory using the gem based default theme. <br>
+`Jekyll new PATH:` Create a new site in the specified directory using the gem-based default theme. <br>
 `Jekyll new PATH --blank:`Create a new blank site in the specified directory.<br>
 `Jekyll build or Jekyll b:`Perform a build and output the generated site to the. / site (default) directory.<br>
 `Jekyll serve or Jekyll s:`Build site and provide local access service when source file changes.<br>
 `Jekyll doctor:`Output any deprecated features or configuration issues.<br>
-`Jekyll clean:`Delete all generated files: destination folder, metadata file, sass and Jekyll caches.<br>
+`Jekyll clean:`Delete all generated files: destination folder, metadata file, sass, and Jekyll caches.<br>
-`Jekyll help:`Display help information, or display help information for specific subcommands, such as Jekyll help build.<br>
+`Jekyll help:`Display help information or display help information for specific subcommands, such as Jekyll help build.<br>
 `Jekyll new-theme:`Creates a new Jekyll theme scaffold.<br>

-above contents are not include all of the Jekyll's grammar, there are some other part, such as
+above contents are not include all of Jekyll's grammar, there are some other parts, such as
-+ Jekyll configuraiton
++ Jekyll configuration
 + Includes
 + Layouts
 + Permalinks
 + Themes
 + Pagination

-Due to the blog's length limitation, I cannot list all of the contents, if you are interesing in the other part, please find more details at below website [Jekyll Tutorial](https://jekyll.zcopy.site/docs/).
+Due to the blog's length limitation, I cannot list all of the contents, if you are interested in the other part, please find more details at the below website [Jekyll Tutorial](https://jekyll.zcopy.site/docs/).